ICRS/101/2024-Autumn/assembly-instructions.md

 **Task 9:** Connect the microcontroller power.

-Connect the +5V of the motor driver to the VBUS pin of the microcontroller.
+Connect the +5V of the motor driver to the VBUS pin of the microcontroller using a male to male jumper wire.
 Then connect the microcontroller ground (GND) to the negative strip of the breadboard.

 ![s2-mini](/2024-Autumn/images/s2_mini.jpg)